-The Marlboro Municipal Court has jurisdiction over all traffic matters that occur within the boundary of Marlboro Township, as well as all disorderly persons offenses and Township ordinance violations.
+The Marlboro Township Municipal Court has jurisdiction over all traffic matters that occur within the boundary of Marlboro Township, as well as all disorderly persons offenses and township ordinance violations.
 It has all the functions, powers, duties and jurisdictions conferred upon municipal courts by the provisions of N.J.S.A 2A:8-1.

-The Marlboro Municipal Court has a Municipal Court Administrator and one or more Deputy Administrators who are appointed by the Mayor.
-The Municipal Court Administrator and the Deputy Administrators are responsible for:
+The Marlboro Township Municipal Court has a Municipal Court Administrator and one or more Deputy Municipal Court Administrators who are appointed by the Mayor.
+The Municipal Court Administrator and the Deputy Municipal Court Administrators are responsible for:

-Presently, Kristy Gilsenan. serves as the Court Administrator and she is assisted by several Deputy Court Administrators and a Violations Clerk.
+Presently, Kristy Meyers serves as the Municipal Court Administrator and she is assisted by several Deputy Municipal Court Administrators and a Violations Clerk.

-Defendants in the Court are entitled to be represented by an attorney and if a defendant is indigent, the Township has a Public Defender whose services are provided for a $200.00 filing fee.
-The Municipal Judge may waive this filing fee, in whole or in part, if the Judge determines that the filing fee represents an unreasonable burden upon the person seeking representation.
-The Public Defender is appointed by the Mayor with the advice and consent of the Township Council and serves for a one year term commencing on January 1st.
+Defendants in the court are entitled to be represented by an attorney.
+If a defendant is indigent and has charges that carry a consequence of magnitude, the township has a public defender whose services may be provided for a filing fee of up to $200.00.
+After review of the Public Defender Application; the Municipal Court Judge will determine if you qualify and may waive this filing fee, in whole or in part, if the judge determines that the filing fee represents an unreasonable burden upon the person seeking representation.
+The public defender is appointed by the Mayor with the advice and consent of the Township Council and serves for a one year term commencing on January 1st.

-Private citizens can pursue their own complaints.
+Private citizens may pursue their own complaints; please call the office for more information.
 A police complaint is pursued by the Municipal Prosecutor.
-The Violations Bureau is open from 8:30 am to 4:00 pm where fines can be paid in person or through the mail.
-If the charge(s) on your summons and complaint can be taken care of without a Court appearance, the summons should be marked with the amount of the fine listed.
-These are mostly traffic offenses.
-Certain traffic offenses are not payable and the defendant must appear in Court.
-If you pay by mail, you must sign the front of the ticket indicating you are pleading guilty to the charge(s).
-Please make checks payable to the Marlboro Township Municipal Court.
+The Violations Bureau is open Monday - Thursday; from 8:30 am to 4:00 pm where fines may be paid in person or through the mail; checks and/or money orders should be made payable to the Marlboro Township Municipal Court.
+If the charge(s) on your summons and/or complaint do not require a court appearance, the summons should be marked with the fine amount owed; these are mostly traffic offenses.
+However, not all traffic offenses are payable and the defendant must appear in court.

 Marlboro Court proceedings are governed by Township ordinances, court rules and State statutes.
 Court employees are not allowed to give legal advice, but will be happy to answer procedural questions.